 Victoria Street Richmond — Melbourne’s Little Saigon

-Victoria Street Richmond is just a few kilometres east of Melbourne’s city centre and easily reached by tram.
-It’s home to an abundance of affordable Asian restaurants — Vietnamese restaurants mainly, but also a handful of Thai, Chinese, Japanese, and Korean eateries.
+Victoria Street Richmond is just a few kilometres east of Melbourne’s city centre and easily reached by tram from the CBD.
+It’s home to an abundance of affordable Asian restaurants — Vietnamese restaurants mainly, but also a handful of Thai, Chinese, Japanese, and Korean restaurants, cafes and tea houses.

-You’ll also discover Vietnamese bakeries and Asian supermarkets, grocery stores, fishmongers, butchers, discount clothes shops, and gift stores selling Vietnamese lanterns, cheong sans, and Chinese slippers that wouldn’t be out of place in any Asian city.
+You’ll also discover Vietnamese bakeries and Asian supermarkets, grocery stores, fishmongers, butchers, discount clothes shops, and gift stores selling Vietnamese lanterns, Japanese tea sets, Vietnamese áo dài, Chinese slippers, and Old Shanghai-style cheongsams that wouldn’t be out of place in any Asian city.

 Parallel to Victoria Street, Bridge Road is just a fifteen-minute walk or short tram ride along Church Street, and is lined with cafes, factory outlet shops, interior décor and homeware stores, and, so it seemed, a pub on every corner.

 Not far away, the area around Swan Street is nightlife central, dotted with dimly lit bars, big old pubs, and grungy live music venues.
 While they’re worth a look if you’re in the area, it was Victoria Street that kept drawing us back to Richmond.

 Vietnamese Immigration and the Birth of Melbourne’s Little Saigon

 Melbourne is one of Australia’s most multicultural cities, with a population of some 140 ethnicities, yet it’s been the waves of Chinese, Italian, Greek, and Vietnamese immigrants who have left the deepest and richest marks on the city and its culture — especially its food culture.